 Of the many great moments in this show, that one will probably stick with me the longest.
 Memorability is another of those aspects that falls under that idea of “acceptance” mentioned above.
 Powerful moments create powerful memories.
 Great stories create powerful moments.
 While this story might not be the most amazing, complicated, gut-wrenching, emotional, fascinating story every written, it’s full of elements that can be described in any or all of those terms and more like them.
 Like many things in this anime, each of these parts, when combined, make an amazing whole the likes of which we see so preciously infrequently anywhere in art.
 This is truly a rare gem in the world of anime.

-“Take my hands ’til the end, Feel this raw emotion.”
+“Take us to the end, Feel this raw emotion.”

 The ability to create is uniquely human.
 It’s so unique that it can be cited as one of the defining traits of humanity.
 This anime dares to deal with that subject in a manner where the depths of that subject appear oddly apparent when we get done examining it.
 Some might say this show is a warning almost: that creating something can often have unforeseen and dangerous consequences.
 I don’t argue with that.
 Certainly that is part of this show.
 But I do not see it that way.
-I see this show as one of the greatest displays of what it means to be human in the history of anime.
+I see this show as one of the greatest displays in the history of anime of what it means to be human.